rajea-bilal/quotes-quarry/README.md

 ## 🔖  Solution

 Quotes Quarry allows users to seamlessly add noteworthy excerpts from books, complete with author and name of book.
-With ability to share some of these pieces on social media.
-The app is connected to an Express REST API and uses a PostgreSQL database for efficient querying.
+Plus, you can easily share these literary gems on your social media accounts as well :)

+## 💪🏽 Process
+The app is connected to a server in the backend built using Express REST API.
+The smooth connection between the client (user) and the backend (server) ensures that the right information is fetched and delivered efficiently.
+The server connects to a database (PostgreSQL).
+It's where all the information about the quotes is stored.
+Just as a library helps you find a book by its title or author, the database allows the app to quickly find and retrieve the quotes the user is looking for.

 ## 📡 Technology Used